le-ander/MSc_Bioinfo-Experimental_Design/README.md

   - Move first summations to GPU
   - Reduce bottleneck of shuttling files between device and host by reducing grid size and copying data for n runs onto GPU
   - Add third dimension to blocks/grid to improve performance, use smem?

+- getEntropy optimisations
+  - Convert part B of getEntropy2 to 2 dimensions

 - Improve CUDA-sim implementation
   - Scott's for-loop to be pushed to new update